Approximations and Learning for Continuous State and Action MDPs under Average Cost Criteria: Introduction

 {\bf Contributions.} In view of the above, we address several open questions in the literature along the following directions:

-\begin{itemize} \item[(i)] [Approximation Results for Average Cost Infinite Horizon Control] In Section \ref{finite_app_sec}, we provide a discretization (state aggregation) based approximation method for fully observed MDPs with continuous spaces under average cost criteria, and we will provide error bounds for the approximations when the dynamics are only weakly continuous under certain ergodicity assumptions.
-Theorems \ref{val_dif} and \ref{pol_err} present near optimality of control policies obtained for quantized models.
-Notably, we relax the total variation condition given in \cite{saldiAverage,SaLiYuSpringer}, where a different technique was utilized, to weak (Feller) continuity (in Theorem \ref{weakContApprAsy}) or Wasserstein continuity conditions (in Theorems \ref{val_dif} and \ref{pol_err}); the former leads only to asymptotic convergence whereas the latter provides a rate of convergence.
+\begin{itemize} \item[(i)] [Approximation Results for Average Cost Infinite Horizon Control] In Section \ref{finite_app_sec}, we provide a discretization-based approximation method for fully observed MDPs with continuous spaces under the average cost criteria, and we provide error bounds for the approximations when the dynamics are only weakly continuous under certain ergodicity assumptions.
+Theorem \ref{weak:mainthm2} provides error bounds for action space discretization.
+Theorem \ref{pol_err} presents near optimality of control policies obtained for models with discretized state spaces.
+Notably, we relax the total variation condition given by \cite{saldiAverage,SaLiYuSpringer} to weak (Feller) continuity (in Theorem \ref{weakContApprAsy}) or Wasserstein continuity conditions (in Theorem \ref{pol_err}); the former leads only to asymptotic convergence, whereas the latter provides a rate of convergence.